A nearly instant mezze (aka Middle Eastern, aka Mediterranean) platter is centered around an easy quinoa tabbouli.

 I love the kind of meal that feels festive even though it centers on one simple dish, with a few tasty readymade accompaniments, like this one.

-I’ve kept the platter shown here simple with fresh pita bread, olives, rice-stuffed grape leaves, and hummus (choose from your favorite prepared hummus brand or any of the thousands of easy hummus recipes across the web or on this site).
+I’ve kept the platter shown here simple with fresh pita bread, olives, rice-stuffed grape leaves, and hummus (choose from your favorite prepared brand or any of the hummus variations on this site).

 Add falafel balls if you’d like.
 For a larger meal, if you’re feeling a bit more ambitious, you can make falafel balls from a mix.
 Must-haves for this kind of platter, in my humble opinion, are olives, pita, and hummus.